-This display outlines the enquiry process from start to finish when conducting a geography enquiry.
+This display outlines the enquiry process from start to finish when conducting a geographical enquiry.

-Designed as a key words display, but developed further through the use of images for each word.
-Therefore perfect for SEN and EAL students.
+Designed as a key word display, but developed further through the use of images for each word, accessible to SEN and EAL students.

-Picture 13: What … pupils think of geography?
+Picture 12: What … pupils think of Geography?